 The Spirit Collection contains nearly 28,000 vials of mostly orchid flowers in preservative fluids, along with several thousand gesneriad specimens, making it the second largest collection in the world.
 The Selby collection is the largest such collection in the western hemisphere and second largest in the world (after Royal Botanic Gardens, Kew, U.K.).
-The entire Selby collection numbers nearly 28,000 vials of flowers and small plants, with 26,000 vials of the orchid family (Orchidaceae); 2000 vials of gesneriads (Gesneriaceae); and 300 vials of bromeliads (Bromeliaceae).
+The entire Selby collection numbers more than 36,000 vials of flowers and small plants, with 26,000 vials of the orchid family (Orchidaceae); 2000 vials of gesneriads (Gesneriaceae); and 300 vials of bromeliads (Bromeliaceae).
 The preservative fluid has 70 parts denatured alcohol, 27 parts water, and 3 parts glycerin.

 The MSBG Spirit Collection houses the Orchid Identification Center (OIC), the Bromeliad Identification Center (BIC), and Gesneriad Resource Center (GRC) voucher collections plus the Dunsterville, Luer, Dodson, Hirtz, Escobar, Alexander, and other miscellaneous collections.
 Significant new additions (2006) to the collection are from Katherine Gregg (Catasetiinae) and Leslie Garay, providing several thousand new specimens.
 The spirit collection includes many type specimens.